 Information for Supervisors

-Prioritizing Students with Work Awards
+Prioritizing Students with Work Awards and Maximum Hours Students Can Work

 The College expects supervisors to prioritize hiring students with work awards.
 Students with a work award have a specified financial contribution they must meet, ideally by working on campus.
 When you hire students with a work award, you help them meet their commitments.
-Additionally, when you hire a student with a federal and/or state work study, you will typically receive partial wage reimbursements of 20%.
-This means you can get work done at a lower cost to your budget.

 Additionally, it is important to note that all students can work up to 15 hours/week during the academic year.
-Students are allowed to work up to 40 hours/week when classes are not in session for a full week, such as spring, summer, and winter breaks; we highly discourage working overtime.
+Students are allowed to work up to 40 hours/week when classes are not in session for a full week, such as Thanksgiving, spring, summer, and winter breaks; we highly discourage working overtime

 Recruiting Student Employees

-Supervisors are expected to follow the below steps to recruiting and hiring student employees.
+Supervisors are expected to follow the below steps to recruiting and hiring student employees

 Hiring a Student